zmercury/attendance/README.md

-# AI-Powered Documentation Assistant
+# Attendance Management System

 ## 🚀 About

-This project is an AI-powered documentation assistant built with Next.js.
-It aims to revolutionize the way developers interact with and create documentation, making the process more intuitive and efficient.
+This project is an Attendance Management System built with Next.js.
+It aims to streamline the process of tracking and managing student attendance in educational institutions.

 ## ✨ Features

-- 🤖 AI-powered documentation generation
+- 🤖 Easy Attendance Tracking
-- 📚 Interactive documentation browsing
+- 🤖 Student Management
-- 🔍 Smart search functionality
+- 🤖 Calendar Integration
-- 🎨 Clean and responsive UI
+- 🤖 Detailed Reports
 - ⚡ Fast performance with Next.js

 ## 🛠️ Installation